Procurement Services (7000) Procedures

 .323 Recurring Procurements

-The University must competitively procure goods and services that are anticipated to be recurring in nature if the onetime cost exceeds $4,999.99 or accumulated cost exceeds $15,000 over a twelve month period.
+The University must competitively procure goods and services that are anticipated to be recurring in nature if the onetime cost exceeds $4,999.99 or accumulated cost exceeds $50,000 over a twelve month period.
 The Procurement Services Department requires an electronic eVA Purchase Requisition and will complete the applicable procurement process on behalf of the department.
-Frequently, recurring purchases of goods or services will result in a term contract being negotiated on behalf of the University.
+Frequently, recurring purchases of goods or services will result in a term contract being negotiated on behalf of the University; however, Procurement Services may also recommend the use of an existing cooperative contract rather than soliciting a new agreement.

 .330 Acquisition of Property